 Employee groups say the state loses institutional knowledge and experience as older workers depart and little is being done to replace them.

 "The state isn't doing anything that is effectively promoting retention among its newest employees," said Gary Anderson, executive director of the Texas Public Employees Association.
-"Those are the ones that are priming the pump and will become the managers and supervisors for years to come."

 Seth Hutchinson of the Texas State Employees Union said people want quality, dedicated state employees to deliver needed services and "in order to have that, you need to give them an incentive to stay."